Delhi CM launches special campaign against dengue

-Kejriwal has appealed to Delhi residents to give 10 minutes every Sunday-- from September 1 till November 15-- to ensure that there is no stagnant water in their houses or surroundings.
-The chief minister had earlier said efforts like establishing Mohalla Clinics and fever clinics have led to an 80 percent decrease in dengue and Chikungunya cases in the last four years.
+At a press conference on Wednesday, Kejriwal had appealed to Delhi residents to give 10 minutes every Sunday-- from September 1 till November 15-- to ensure there's no stagnant water in their houses or surroundings to prevent the breeding of dengue-carrier mosquitoes.
+The chief minister had said efforts like establishing Mohalla Clinics and fever clinics have led to 80 percent decrease in dengue and Chikungunya cases in the last four years.

 "We are trying hard to ensure that this year there will be no deaths due to dengue and chikungunya," he had said.
-The Delhi government on Friday asked all agencies and departments concerned to convert the fight against dengue into a mass movement.
-A total of 75 dengue cases have been reported in the national capital this year, with 35 of them recorded in August, according to the latest municipal report released earlier this week.
-At least 131 cases of malaria have also been reported till August 24, the report said.
+The Delhi government on Friday asked all agencies and departments concerned to convert the fight against dengue into a mass movement to ensure that mosquitoes, which spread vector-borne diseases, do not breed in the city.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)